brainwp/wp-academia-inova/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 Looking at your data in the WP Admin Area

-This plugin provides three administration pages
+This plugin provides three administration pages in the administration area under the "Contact form DB" submenu.

-* "Database Page" to view and export form submission data at (http://you-site.com/wp-admin/admin.php?page=CF7DBPluginSubmissions)
+* "Contact form DB" to view and export form submission data
-* "Database Short Code" page to generate short codes and exports (http://you-site.com/wp-admin/admin.php?page=CF7DBPluginShortCodeBuilder)
+* "Database Short Code" page to generate short codes and exports
-* "Database Options" to change configuration parameters (http://you-site.com/wp-admin/admin.php?page=CF7DBPluginSettings)
+* "Database Options" to change configuration parameters

-Finding Admin Pages

-* If you have CF7 installed and activated, look under the "Contact" menu in the Admin area.
-* If you have FSCF installed and activated, find links to these pages on the FSCF admin page.
-* If you only have JetPack installed, then you will have to enter the URLs manually into your browser.

 Displaying Saved Data in Posts and Pages

-Use the [cfdb-html], [cfdb-table], [cfdb-datatable], [cfdb-value] and [cfdb-json] short codes to display the data on a non-admin page on your site.
+Use short codes such as [cfdb-html], [cfdb-table], [cfdb-datatable], [cfdb-value] and [cfdb-json] to display the data on a non-admin page on your site.

-Disclaimer: I am not the maker of JetPack, Contact Form 7 nor Fast Secure Contact Form and am not associated with the development of those plugins.
+Use the short code builder page to set short code options.

 == Installation ==

 1. Your WordPress site must be running PHP5 or better.
 This plugin will fail to activate if your site is running PHP4.
-1. Be sure that any of Contact Form 7, Fast Secure Contact Form and/or JetPack is installed and activated (this is an extension to them)
+1. Be sure that any of Contact Form 7, Fast Secure Contact Form, JetPack, and/or Gravity Forms is installed and activated
-1. Fast Secure Contact Form should be at least version 2.9.7

-Notes:

-* Installing this plugin creates its own table.
-If you uninstall it, it will delete its table and any data you have in it.
-(But you can deactivate it without loosing any data).
-* Tested using PHP 5.2.13, MySQL 5.0 (Using 1and1 for hosting)

 == Frequently Asked Questions ==

+= Is there a tutorial? =
+See the <a href="https://www.youtube.com/watch?v=mcbIKJK6EJ0">Video Tutorial</a>

+= I installed the plugin but I don't see any of my forms listed in the administration page = Nothing will show until you have actual form submissions captured by this plugin.
+The plugin is not aware of your form definitions, it is only aware of form submissions.

 = Where can I find documentation on the plugin? = Refer the <a href="http://cfdbplugin.com/">Plugin Site</a>